kubi3r/mc-honeypot/README.md

 # mc-honeypot

-my first rust project, a honeypot that pretends to be a minecraft server and sends logs to a webhook
+my first rust project, a honeypot that pretends to be a minecraft server

 server list response is editable in `status_resp.json`

+add the --webhook {URL} argument to send logs to a webhook

-if the --server-icon {PATH} argument is specified, the icon at the path will be sent with the server list response
+add the --server-icon {PATH} argument to use the server icon at the path

 also it runs on a single thread so it kinda sucks